holepunchto/bare-ffmpeg/docs/hw-frames-context.md

 # HWFramesContext

-The `HWFramesContext` API provides functionality to manage hardware frame pools for hardware-accelerated encoding and decoding.
-It handles the allocation and configuration of hardware frame buffers.
+> [!IMPORTANT]
+> This feature is experimental.
+The API is subject to change, and everything may break.

+The `HWFramesContext` API manages a pool of hardware frames.

 ## Constructor